 - GVSU Graduate Application - students must apply to and be admitted to GVSU

-- One to two page statement of professional goals
+- One to two page personal statement

 - Official copies of ALL transcripts sent directly to the GVSU Admissions Office in Allendale.